Samsung Galaxy Z Flip 5 Review: More Than A Style Icon

 What colours are available in Samsung Galaxy Z Flip 5?

-– The Samsung Galaxy Z Flip 5 is available in Mint, Graphite, Lavender and Cream colours.
+– The Samsung Galaxy Z Flip 5 is available in Mint, Graphite, Lavender and Cream.

 (Hero and Featured Image Credits: Courtesy Augustman / Amritanshu Mukherjee)